vinodsr/node-red-contrib-tuya-smart-device/README.md

 // OK, done: connected
 ````
 Required:
- - CONNECT; connects the device, if DISCONNECTED, else does nothing.
+  - DISCONNECT; suspend (STANDBY) the device on the DISCONNECTED state, regardless of CONNECT/DISCONNECT: no auto-reconnect, waiting CONTROL CONNECT
- - DISCONNECT; disconnects the device, if CONNECTED, else does nothing.
+  - CONNECT; connects the device, if in STANDBY or DISCONNECTED, else does nothing.
   - RECONNECT: disconnects the device, if CONNECTED, then (re)connects them.

 ### Expected behavior: SET/GET/SCHEMA